jakubkopal/CNV-covariance/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1101%2F862615-informational
 )]([https://doi.org/10.1101/2024.05.21.24307729](https://doi.org/10.1101/2024.05.21.24307729))

-This repository contains the code used to process and analyse the data presented in the "High-effect gene-coding variants impact cognition, mental well-being, and neighborhood safety substrates in brain morphology" paper.
+This repository contains the code used to process and analyse the data presented in the "A pattern-learning algorithm associates copy number variations with brain structure and behavioral variables in an adolescent cohort" paper.
 In addition, it also contains associated figures.

 ## Abstract
 <div style="margin-left: 40px;" align="justify">
-Our genetic makeup, together with environmental and social influences, shape our brain’s development.
-Yet, the imaging genetics field has struggled to integrate all these modalities to investigate the interplay between genetic blueprint, environment, human health, daily living skills and outcomes.
-Hence, we interrogated the Adolescent Brain Cognitive Development (ABCD) cohort to outline the effects of rare high-effect genetic variants on brain architecture and corresponding implications on cognitive, behavioral, psychosocial, and socioeconomic traits.
-Specifically, we designed a holistic pattern-learning algorithm that quantitatively dissects the impacts of copy number variations (CNVs) on brain structure and 962 behavioral variables spanning 20 categories in 7,657 adolescents.
-Our results reveal associations between genetic alterations, higher-order brain networks, and specific parameters of the family well-being (increased parental and child stress, anxiety and depression) or neighborhood dynamics (decreased safety); effects extending beyond the impairment of cognitive ability or language capacity, dominantly reported in the CNV literature.
-Our investigation thus spotlights a far-reaching interplay between genetic variation and subjective life quality in adolescents and their families.
+Our genetic makeup, together with environmental and social influences, shape our brain's development.
+Yet, the imaging genetics field has struggled to integrate all these modalities to investigate the interplay between genetic blueprint, brain architecture, environment, human health, and daily living skills.
+Here, we interrogate the Adolescent Brain Cognitive Development (ABCD) cohort to outline the effects of rare high-effect genetic variants on brain architecture and their corresponding implications on cognitive, behavioral, psychosocial, and socioeconomic traits.
+We design a holistic pattern-learning algorithm that quantitatively dissects the impacts of copy number variations (CNVs) on brain structure and 938 behavioral variables spanning 20 categories in 7,338 adolescents.
+Our results reveal associations between genetic alterations, higher-order brain networks, and specific parameters of the family well-being, including increased parental and child stress, anxiety and depression, or neighborhood dynamics such as decreased safety.
+We also find effects extending beyond the impairment of cognitive ability or language capacity which have been previously reported.
+Our investigation spotlights the interplay between genetic variation and subjective life quality in adolescents and their families.
 </div>

 ##